Panopto FAQ

 If you are trying to learn more about using a specific feature or tool in Panopto, we encourage you to visit Panopto support first.
 Panopto hosts a rich collection of up-to-date how-to documents and videos, and you are likely to get an answer to your question sooner going that route.
 In order to access basic and advanced training webinars and weekly Q&A office hours with Panopto staff, you will need to create an additional Panopto support account.

-For answers to questions about getting started with Panopto and UNC implementation issues (e.g., login problems, Sakai, or Zoom integration issues), we recommend you start with the Frequently Asked Questions on this page.
+For answers to questions about getting started with Panopto and UNC implementation issues (e.g., login problems, Canvas, or Zoom integration issues), we recommend you start with the Frequently Asked Questions on this page.
 If you still need assistance, you can submit a service request with ITS.

 For more detailed instructions, please visit Panopto’s How to Submit a Video Assignment in Canvas support page.

-Instructors recording course meetings will likely make their videos available to you via Sakai.
+Instructors recording course meetings will likely make their videos available to you via Canvas.
 Your instructor will provide instructions about how to access them.
 In order to take advantage of the study features in Panopto, you will need to be logged into your UNC-affiliated Panopto account.

 Once you are logged into your UNC-affiliated Panopto account, Panopto’s web viewer includes several tools designed to help you make the most of instructional videos.
 You can get a good overview by reading through the quick reference Student Guide to Using Panopto.
 Examples include the Notes feature, which allows you to type in private text notes that will sync up with the video in the same location when you return to them.
 The smart search feature allows you to search across videos (even text on images) to locate the video segment you are looking for.
 Take a minute to learn more about the Discussion and Bookmarks features as well.